 Premises liability is a legal concept pertaining to personal injury lawsuits in Maryland that involve an injury that was obtained as the result of a defective or unsafe condition on someone’s property.
 In these cases, if the property owner has neglected the property causing unsafe conditions, the injured person has the right to sue the property owner for the cost of damages.
 Were you hurt on someone else's property?
 Call Maryland attorney Michael Siddons today to see if you have a premises liability case.

 Although slip and fall accidents are most common, premises liability law covers various types of accidents.
 To obtain compensation for damages, the injured party files can opt to sue that property owner, landlord, business owner, residential tenants, easement holders, maintenance companies, or any other entity that has control over the property where the injury occurred.
 However, it’s important to note that there are special rules for lessors and landlords who lack control of the property once the property is leased.

-People who plan to sue for damages after an accident under premises liability laws generally need to prove that:
+People who plan to sue for damages in Maryland after an accident under premises liability laws generally need to prove that:

-Hire a premises liability lawyer to help you with your liability case.
-Several different types of lawsuits fall under the premises liability concept, including, but not limited to:
+Hire a premises liability lawyer in Maryland to help you with your liability case.
+Several different types of lawsuits fall under the premises liability concept in Maryland, including, but not limited to: